The Dispute Resolution Review: Ukraine

-Generally, attorneys may not testify regarding the information constituting privilege or disclose it any other way unless they have obtained the client's permission for such disclosure.
+Generally, attorneys may not testify regarding the information constituting privilege, or disclose it any other way unless they have obtained the client's permission for such disclosure.
 The courts may not order examination or seizure of any documents containing privileged information.
 Attorney–client privilege also applies to foreign attorneys, but only if they have become members of the bar association at their place of residence in Ukraine.
 The rules of privilege equally apply to in-house lawyers provided that they are licensed attorneys and have entered into legal services agreements with their employers.

 ii Production of documents

 Generally, parties are obligated to prove the facts they rely upon, and submit the respective evidence together with the first pleading on the merits of the dispute.
-The standard of proof of the balance of probabilities applies in civil and commercial cases.
+The standard of proof of the balance of probabilities applies in commercial cases.

 If a party does not have the required evidence in its possession, such party may request the court to order production of this evidence.
 The motion on production should include reference to particular evidence the disclosure of which is sought, its relevance to the case, as well as measures the party took by itself to obtain the respective evidence.
 Either before or after the first statement on the merits of a dispute, a party may also ask the court to take measures aimed at securing evidence.
 In particular, the court can grant the production of documents if there is a risk that the evidence will be lost, or that its production will be impossible or difficult in future.